MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/deploy-foundation-infrastructure-non-enterprises.md

 - A Windows 10 Enterprise device that:
    - Is joined to the Azure AD tenant (cloud-only) or to both the Azure AD tenant and your AD DS domain (hybrid).
    - Automatically updates itself with the latest Windows 10 Enterprise product improvements and security enhancements.
-   - Has Office 365 ProPlus installed, which automatically updates itself with the latest Office product improvements and security enhancements.
+   - Has Microsoft 365 Apps for enterprise installed, which automatically updates itself with the latest Office product improvements and security enhancements.
    - Is enrolled in Intune and subject to Intune device compliance policies and app protection policies.

 ## Next step